Skip to main content

 Checkpoints

 Note: Checksums are not a cryptographically secure method to verify data integrity.
-Rather, it is designed to detect simple data mismatches, whether due to bugs, manual data modification, or other corruption issues.
+Rather, it is designed to detect simple data mismatches, whether due to bugs, bucket data tampering, or other corruption issues.

 Compacting